-The daughter card hosts a Sigma Designs ZM5202 Z-Wave transceiver module (a so called 5th generation Z-Wave module, an external 32 K SPI flash for network data and a PCBA antenna.
+The daughter card hosts a Sigma Designs ZM5101 Z-Wave transceiver module (a so called 5th generation Z-Wave module), an external 32 K SPI flash for network data and a PCBA antenna.
 Additionally two LEDs are used to indicate certain status of the Z-Wave controller chip.
-Beside the PCBA antenna there is an option to solder a whip antenna and a IPEX connector.
+Beside the PCBA antenna there is an option to solder a U.FL connector for external SMA antenna.

-The power consumption of the board is typically 18 mA @ 3.3 V but can peak at 40 mA when the chip is transmitting.
+The power consumption of the board is typically 18 mA at 3.3 V but can peak up to 40 mA when the chip is transmitting.

 Compared to the standard firmware design used by almost all Z-Wave transceiver hardware, the RaZberry Shield firmware offers several extensions and enhancements: